ezpublishlegacy/vagrant-ezp5-puppet-mysql-QA/README.md

 - Run `$ vagrant up` from the terminal
 - Wait (the first time will take a few minutes, as the base box is downloaded, and required packages are installed for the first time), get some coffee.
 - Done! `$ vagrant ssh` to SSH into your newly created machine.
 The MOTD contains details on the database, hostnames, etc.
-- VNCServer uses port 5900, which is redirected to localhost.
+- VNCServer uses port 5901, which is redirected to localhost.
 In order to use it, use the address localhost:1
+- Don't forget to add you hostname to /etc/hosts file and the required virtualhosts

 ## Environment Details: